DaithiGMIT/2425-Emerging-Technologies/README.md

 # Emerging Technologies Project

 This repository contains my coursework for the **Emerging Technologies** module at [ATU](https://www.gmit.ie/).
-The project aims to showcase my ability to research, implement, and demonstrate emerging computing technologies through a series of tasks and a small implementation project.
+The project showcases my ability to research, implement, and demonstrate emerging computing technologies through a series of tasks and a practical implementation project.

 ---